michielvoo/docker/hugo/Readme.md

 ## Contributing

-### How to: update Hugo
+### How to: update Hugo and Git

-Find the current versions of Hugo and Git for the current stable version of Alpine Linux [here](https://pkgs.alpinelinux.org/packages) (new versions of Alpine Linux are made available in May and November), and update the Dockerfile accordingly.
+Find the current versions of Hugo and Git for the base image's Apline Linux version [here](https://pkgs.alpinelinux.org/packages) and update the corresponding `apk add` commands in the Dockerfile accordingly.

-After building the local Docker image run it to check the Hugo version:
+After building the local Docker image run it to check the Git and Hugo versions:

 ```
+docker run --rm -it --entrypoint git hugo --version
 docker run --rm -it hugo version
 ```